Indonesia palm oil export curbs, biodiesel plans to hit world vegoil supplies

 "Indonesian palm oil export definitely will drop, as output will decline, domestic consumption will increase," Fadhil Hasan, an Indonesian Palm Oil Association (GAPKI) official, told Reuters.

+On Thursday, Malaysia said it could stop exporting palm oil to the European Union in response to a new EU law aimed at protecting forests by strictly regulating sales of the product.

-Benchmark palm oil futures are expected in a range of 4,000-4,200 ringgit ($920-$970) per tonne this year, according to the Malaysian Palm Oil Board Director General Ahmad Parveez Ghulam Kadir.
+Malaysian benchmark palm oil futures FCPOc3are expected in a range of 4,000-4,200 ringgit ($920-$970) per tonne this year, according to the Malaysian Palm Oil Board Director General Ahmad Parveez Ghulam Kadir.

-That's lower than a record average for Malaysian palm futures FCPOc3 of 4,910 ringgit a tonne in 2022, with prices skewed higher by disruption to edible oil supplies and distribution by Russia's invasion of Ukraine.
-But it's still high compared to earlier years.
-Malaysian crude palm oil prices averaged 3,260 ringgit a tonne between 2018 and 2022.
+That's lower than a record average of 4,910 ringgit in 2022, with prices skewed higher by disruption to edible oil supplies and distribution by Russia's invasion of Ukraine.
+But it's still comparatively high.
+Prices averaged 3,260 ringgit a tonne between 2018 and 2022.

-On Friday, Malaysian palm futures were trading around 3,860 ringgit, hovering near a three-week low.
+On Friday, Malaysian palm futures were trading near a three-week low around 3,860 ringgit.
 POI/

-Other threats to edible oil supplies include Argentina's worst drought in 60 years, which is forecast to cut its soybean output to 41 million tonnes, down from the 48 million tonnes previously estimated.
+Other threats to edible oil supplies include Argentina's worst drought in 60 years, which is forecast to cut its soybean output to 41 million tonnes, down from 48 million previously estimated.

 STRONG DEMAND

-India's palm oil imports in December jumped 94% from a year earlier to a record high as palm oil's higher discount to rival vegetable oils led refiners to boost purchases.
+India's palm oil imports in December jumped 94% from a year earlier to a record high as the product's higher discount to rival vegetable oils led refiners to boost purchases.

 "Palm oil's discount to rival oils is around $300 a tonne, we expect this discount to narrow to around $200 by March," said Sandeep Bajoria, chief executive of Sunvin Group, a vegetable oil brokerage.